vikingeducation/pairing_checkin/README.md

 # Pairing Checkin
 ## This is for the dry run of your pairing sessions

-"matt h, pairing with jeef" - someone
+"matt h, pairing with jeef" - batman

 "hey this jeef" - eljefe